ahamadey27/AiLanguageApp/AiLanguageApp/spec.md

         - [ ] Buttons are appropriately enabled/disabled during operations if applicable.
 - **Deployment Verification (Azure):**
     - [ ] Application loads and is accessible at the Azure App Service URL.
-    - [ ] All core functionalities (Generate, Play, Decipher) work as expected in the Azure environment.
+    - [ ] All core functionalities (Generate, Play) work as expected in the Azure environment.
     - [ ] No console errors in browser developer tools related to client-side script execution.
     - [ ] Azure Log Stream shows application starting and processing requests without critical errors.